Lehigh and New England Railroad: Pennsylvania, Slatington and New England Railroad: 1882-1887

 The Pennsylvania, Slatington and New England Railroad was formed June 22, 1882, as a consolidation of the Pennsylvania and New England Railroad (NJ Division) and Delaware and Slatington Railroad, to build from Slatington, Pennsylvania, to Pine Island, New York.
 In December of that year, John L. Blair, who controlled the nearby Bangor and Portland Railway, acquired control of the PS&NE, in order to give the B&P direct access to New England and other points.
 Additionally the Central Railroad of New Jersey's Lehigh and Lackawanna Railroad could no longer access points on the B&P.

 Construction was carried out through 1883, with grading finished in Pennsylvania and about 12 miles west from Sussex, New Jersey.
 The bridge over the Delaware River at Portland was built, and rails were laid for about half of the length in Pennsylvania.
-In early 1883 a dispute erupted with the Wind Gap and Delaware Railroad over the tracks between Pen Argyl and Bangor, which the PS&NE wanted to use.
+In early 1883, a dispute erupted with the Wind Gap and Delaware Railroad over the tracks between Pen Argyl and Bangor, which the PS&NE wanted to use.
 Later that year the company went bankrupt and construction stopped.

 Pennsylvania, Poughkeepsie and Boston Railroad: 1887-1895

-The Pennsylvania, Slatington and New England Railroad was sold at foreclosure to William W. Gibbs, president of the Poughkeepsie Bridge Company, on July 12, 1887, and was reorganized as the Pennsylvania, Poughkeepsie and Boston Railroad (also known as the "Pickles, Pork, and Beans" Line).
+The Pennsylvania, Slatington and New England Railroad was sold at foreclosure to William W. Gibbs, president of the Poughkeepsie Bridge Company, on July 12, 1887, and was reorganized as the Pennsylvania, Poughkeepsie and Boston Railroad, also known as the "Pickles, Pork, and Beans" Line).
 Construction was begun, but the company again went bankrupt, and was sold at foreclosure December 14, 1894.

 Around that time, various other companies were chartered to build the line over the Poughkeepsie Bridge, and in 1889, the Central New England and Western Railroad was completed.
 That part would be combined with the PS&NE in 1892 by the Philadelphia and Reading Railway, but in 1893 the two parts were split.
 The eastern section later became part of the New York, New Haven and Hartford Railroad, and the western section stayed independent to the end.

 The Campbell Hall Connecting Railroad was chartered April 3, 1889, to obtain the right to operate the section in New York.
 It was originally planned to extend beyond Pine Island to Campbell Hall, the west end of the existing Poughkeepsie Bridge line.

 The Philadelphia and Reading Railway gained control of the Central New England and Western Railroad in early 1892, and the PP&B soon after, giving it a route from Reading via the Schuylkill and Lehigh Railroad to Slatington, and then to New England along its new acquisitions.
-The Reading's bankruptcy in 1893 ended this control, and led to the PP&B's bankruptcy.
+The Reading Company's bankruptcy in 1893 ended this control, and led to the PP&B's bankruptcy.